hapax/hapax.github.io/assets/emcc.md

 A sneakier conserved quantity is *mass*.
-We usually assume $m_1$ and $m_2$ remain fixed, but if the bowling balls shatter into parts, not only is the total $P$ conserved, but also the sum of masses.
+We usually assume $m_1$ and $m_2$ remain fixed, but if the bowling balls shatter into parts, not only is the total $P$ conserved, but also the sum of masses of the fragments.
 In contrast, kinetic energy need not be conserved, since energy can change forms, e.g. from kinetic to energy of deformation when the bowling balls shatter.